puffinrocks/puffin/README.md

     reload ./puffin.py server

+### Set-up DNS

+To access applications from localhost you need to set-up DNS.
+There are two alternative solutions to this problem.
+In production environment you need to configure wildacard DNS record to point to your domain.

+#### Use dnsmasq

+Update you /etc/resolv.conf to add:

+    nameserver 127.0.0.1

-### Update /etc/hosts
+#### Update /etc/hosts

-To access applications from localhost, you need to update your /etc/hosts file, by adding the following lines:
+Update your /etc/hosts file, by adding the following lines:

     127.0.1.1 ghost.loomchild.localhost
     127.0.1.1 rocket.chat.loomchild.localhost